 - Three trees means a product is okay.
-Not great but not horrible at all either.
+Not great but not horrible either.
 I usually give a three to a product that could be better with some minor adjustments.

-- Two trees to one tree is a product probably not worth your time or it’s just not very green.
+- Two trees to one tree is a product probably not worth your time or it’s just not very eco-friendly.

-- Zero trees is the worst.
-In fact I don’t know that I’ve ever given a product a zero.
-The company would have to be greenwashing for sure, have shady ethics or the product would have to be simply terrible.
+- Zero trees is the worst possible score.
+I don’t know that I’ve ever given a product a zero.
+The company would have to be greenwashing, have shady ethics or the product would have to be simply terrible performance-wise.

 I rate all products with the same extensive criteria and scoring system regardless of if I bought and paid for the product with my own money or if I got it free from the company.

 Keep in mind that I have a TON of criteria for a few reasons.

-- I HATE when I read green books or blogs and the writer fails to disclose why they like or don’t like a product.
+- I HATE when I read books or blogs (eco-minded or not) and the writer fails to disclose why they like or don’t like a product.
 “It’s cool,” to me, is not a review that families can use.
-I’ve read way too many green product reviews where you can tell the blogger was just happy to get something free and so they give the product a good review (even if that product is questionable).
+I’ve read way too many product reviews where you can tell the blogger was so happy to get something free that they give the product a good review (even if that product is questionable).

 - Why should I bother reviewing something if I’m going to do a half-ass job.
 What’s the point?

 - Lastly, I know that some readers choose products based on reviews they read and I never want families to use products that are unsafe, or pay more for green products when they don’t need to.
-Plus, I use these products; my son uses these products; my friends and family may use these.
-Beyond readers, I don’t want my own family using questionable products and I don’t want my readers to either.
+I use these products; my son uses these products; my friends and family may use these.
+I don’t want my own family using questionable products and I don’t want my readers to either.

-In any case, this is how I review products.
-It’s time consuming, but in order to choose real green products it’s also a necessity.
+How I review products is time consuming, but in order to choose real green products it’s also a necessity.
 Plenty of companies won’t disclose.
 You need to conduct your own research.
 You can use my green product criteria to form your own list if you like.